gerbillinae/grpc_with_vcpkg/README.md

 ## Conclusion

 Using an in-tree vcpkg is fool-proof, but isn't great for automated builds where the dependencies do not change often.
+For automated builds the `vcpkg` and `vcpkg_installed` directories can be symlinked in.